fbpx

 Fur-ever Friends: How Pets Enrich the Lives of Older Adults

-Let’s take a moment and think back to childhood and remember your first pet.
-You simply knew that you wanted a pet, whether it was a cat or dog, you just wanted a pet.
+Take a moment and think back to childhood and remember your first pet.
+You simply knew that you wanted a pet, whether it was a cat or dog.
 Your parents reminded you of the responsibilities of pet ownership.
-You had to feed your pet at a certain time.
-Remember taking them for a walk or cleaning out the litter box.
+Don’t forget to feed your pet at a certain time.
+Remember to take them for a walk or clean out the litter box.
+Another thing you remember is the unconditional love your pet gave you.
+Maybe when you weren’t feeling well, your pet would always keep you company.
+Or maybe you had to stay home from an event, but your pet was right there with you the entire time.
+Fast forward to today.
+That unconditional love hasn’t changed because you got older.
+In fact, pets enrich the lives of older adults!
+Here are some key benefits to owning a pet in your older years:

 Companionship